aelisecarey/redesign4mobile/README.md

 # redesign4mobile
-An interactive website resource for email marketers thinking about making the jump to mobile design.
-It discusses steps to take in identifying your audience and discovering whether a mobile-friendly or responsive re-design may be the best strategy.
+An interactive web resource for email marketers.
+This site covers helpful information for mobile email usage, and steps to take in identifying your audience and discovering whether a mobile-friendly or responsive re-design may be the best strategy.